andreterceiro/jankenpo-javascript/README.md

 As we have some dependencies, then you need to run the folllowing command to install the dependecies:

+## Observation
+To use `readline` you do not need a external package.

 ## Run
 node index.js